ZSaberLv0/zf_vimrc.vim/README.md

 ### DroidVim (recommended)

 * the vim config is placed under `/data/data/com.droidvim/files/home/.vimrc`
-* you should manually copy all settings from other platform to VimTouch's folder, the result folder tree should looks like:
+* you should manually copy all settings from other platform to DroidVim's folder, the result folder tree should looks like:

     ```